Prunus africana: Other uses

-Names
+Common names

 Prunus africana is known by the common names African cherry, pygeum (from its former scientific name, Pygeum africanum), iron wood, red stinkwood, African plum, African prune, African almond and bitter almond.
-In other languages spoken where it grows, it is known as tikur inchet in Amharic, kotofihy in Malagasy, mkonde-konde in Chagga, muiri in Kikuyu, entasesa or ngwabuzito in Ganda, uMkakase in Xhosa, inyazangoma-elimnyama or umdumezulu in Zulu, tendwet in Nandi (Kalenjin) and rooi-stinkhout in Afrikaans.
+In other languages spoken where it grows, it is known as tikur inchet in Amharic, kotofihy in Malagasy, mkonde-konde in Chagga, mũiri in Kikuyu, entasesa or ngwabuzito in Ganda, uMkakase in Xhosa, inyazangoma-elimnyama or umdumezulu in Zulu, tendwet in Nandi (Kalenjin), rooi-stinkhout in Afrikaans, agbalumo in yoruba and udara in igbo.